 The signs and explanations are all in Japanese, and when we visited there were no English pamphlets available.

-Statue of a sitting monk from Izu Peninsula
+Statue of a sitting monk from the Izu Peninsula

 Buddhist statues dating back to the Kamakura Period